maxritter/diy-thermocam-website/src/pages/building-instructions.md

 #### 45.

 Congratulations, you have assembled your own thermal camera!
 Check out the [**documentation**](https://www.diy-thermocam.net/docs) to learn more about the capabilities of the DIY-Thermocam V3 and also have a look at the open-source [**software ecosystem**](https://www.diy-thermocam.net/software), that extends the device capabilities on your computer.

+If you have any improvements to this guide, create an issue or a PR with the changes in the [**diy-thermocam-website repository**](https://github.com/maxritter/diy-thermocam-website).